-Banff National Park is Canada’s most visited national park, but it may surprise you to know there is no Banff airport.
-But don’t worry, getting to Banff is easy with a wide variety of ways to get to Banff to suit every style and budget.
+Banff National Park is Canada’s oldest and most visited national park, but it may surprise you to know there is no airport in Banff.
+But don’t worry, Calgary is a city of 1.3 million people just 1 hour away from Banff.
+It’s easy to get from Calgary to Banff with a wide variety of ways to suit every style and budget.

 If you are planning a trip to Banff, Canada you will need to arrange transportation from the airport.
 The closest airport near Banff is a 90-minute drive away in Calgary, Canada’s fourth largest city.